 Beet leaves are edible.
 They are loaded with healthy minerals and vitamins.
 Begin to pick the leaves as soon as they are big enough to use in salads and other recipes.
 However, if you want to harvest the bulbs, don’t pick too many leaves from one plant.
 Instead, pick a few leaves from each plant. from each plant.

 Beets are sensitive to frost.
 But, they are a root crop.
-Should Jack Frost pay an unexpected visit, the beets are still harvestable.
+Should Jack Frost pay an unexpected visit, the leaves will be inedible.
+However, the beets under the ground are still harvestable.

 ©1999-2024 GardenersNet.Com, All Rights Reserved